Theme park live adaptations of The Lion King: Tale of the Lion King

-The Tale of the Lion King show at Disney California Adventure, which opened in June 2019, features a narrator, Mwongozo (Swahili for "guide"), who leads a troupe of 18 performers called the "Storytellers of the Pride Lands".
-The performance is presented in a contemporary story-theater style that retells the plot of the film through language, song and dance.
+The Tale of the Lion King show at Disney California Adventure, which opened on June 7, 2019, features a narrator, Mwongozo (Swahili for "guide"), who leads a troupe of 18 performers called the "Storytellers of the Pride Lands".
+The performance is presented in a contemporary story-theater style that retells the plot of the film through language, song, and dance.

-On November 24, 2021, following the Disneyland Resort's reopening, Disneyland announced that Tale of the Lion King would relocate to the Fantasyland Theatre at Disneyland on May 28, 2022.
+Following the Disneyland Resort’s reopening, the show relocated to the Fantasyland Theatre in Disneyland on May 28, 2022, where it ran through January 7, 2024.